 What should you get instead of the Bose Sport Earbuds?

 iPhone owners who want to stick to an ear hook design: the Beats Powerbeats Pro if you aren’t set on true wireless earbuds.
 This set of Beats earphones houses the Apple H1 chip for functions like audio sharing, voice access to Siri, and more.

 Consider something a bit more versatile like the Samsung Galaxy Buds Pro or Jabra Elite 85t.
 Samsung’s earbuds have an IPX7 rating and are jam-packed with features (a handful of which are exclusive to Samsung devices).
-Both the Jabra Elite 85t and Galaxy Buds Pro offer very good active noise cancelling and both pairs of earbuds seal to your ear.
+Both the Jabra Elite 85t and Galaxy Buds Pro offer very good active noise canceling and both pairs of earbuds seal to your ear.
 Samsung and Jabra’s microphone systems sound far better than the Bose Sport Open Earbuds, and their respective apps provide many more features than the Bose Music app.

 This depends on the thickness of your glasses’ arms.
 Unless you have wireframes, you’re unlikely to be able to comfortably wear the Bose Sport Open Earbuds with your favorite spectacles because the hook is too thick, which is unfortunate since plenty of us wear sunglasses outside.